APonce911/jekyll-mywebsite/pt/_posts/2019-03-24-notas-tutorial-scala.md

   on Stream cons the second parameter(tl) is evaluated by call-by-name rules(=>)

-  The other methods are same as List (filter,map,flatMap)
+  The other methods are the same as List (filter, map, flatMap)

  <h3>Lazy Evaluation</h3>
-  if tail is called many times, it will be recomputed each time.
-To avoid this we must store the result of the first evaluation of tail.
+  if the tail is called many times, it will be recomputed each time.
+To avoid this we must store the result of the first evaluation of the tail.

   <pre>
    <code>
     lazy val x = expr
    </code></pre>
  <h3>Lazy vals and streams</h3>
-  Using a lazy value for tail, Stream.cons can be implemented more efficiently:
+  Using a lazy value for the tail, Stream.cons can be implemented more efficiently:
   <pre>
    <code>
     def cons[T](hd: T, tl: => Stream[T]) = new Stream[T] {